World War II, Pacific

 landing on Nov 13 without air attack.

-The convoy escort of U.S. cruisers and destroyers were the only ships available to engage the Japanese battleships that night.
+The U.S. cruisers and destroyers engaged the Japanese battleships that night.

-The Americans maneuvered by radar in the dark to bring there small force to the center of the Japanese
+The Americans maneuvered by radar to bring all guns to bear but were

 Atlanta fired her 16- 5" guns, but received